Researchers from the University of St Andrews claim to have created the world’s fastest spinning man-made object.

 The team of scientists were able to levitate and spin a microscopic sphere in a vacuum using only laser light.
 The sphere rotated at speeds of 600 million revolutions per minute (RPM) before it broke apart and disappeared.

-The speed is about half a million times faster than the spin of a washing machine and more than a thousand times faster than a dental drill.
+In comparison this speed of rotation is half a million times faster than the spin speed of a washing machine and more than a thousand times faster than a dentist’s drill.

-Dr Yoshihiko Arita, Dr Michael Mazilu and Professor Kishan Dholakia of the School of Physics and Astronomy said their work is a breakthrough.
+As well as Dr Arita, the work was undertaken by Dr Michael Mazilu and Professor Kishan Dholakia of the School of Physics and Astronomy and published in the international journal Nature Communications.

 The sphere itself was only 4 millionths of a metre in diameter and was constructed from calcium carbonate.
 It was held in place by the “miniscule forces” of radiation produced by the laser – a phenomenon similar to balancing a beach ball on a jet of water.

 The team then span the sphere by using the laser's polarisation to exert a small twist or torque.

 The vacuum conditions that the microscopic sphere was suspended in largely removed the drag (friction) that would have been present in a gas environment, allowing the team to achieve such a high rate of rotation.